Mendip Hills: Quarrying

 In recent centuries the Mendips, like the Cotswolds to the north, have been quarried for stone to build the cities of Bath and Bristol, as well as smaller towns in Somerset.
 The quarries are now major suppliers of road stone to southern England, among them producing around twelve million tonnes of limestone every year, employing over two thousand people, and turning over approximately £150 million per annum.

 There are two main rock types on the Mendips: the Devonian sandstones visible around Blackdown and Downhead and the Carboniferous Limestones, which dominate the hills and surround the older rock formations.
 There are nine active quarries and a host of disused sites, several of which have been designated as geological Sites of Special Scientific Interest by English Nature.
 Because of the effect quarrying has on the environment and local communities, a campaign has been started to halt the creation of any new quarries and to restrict the activities and expansion of the existing ones.

 Sport, leisure, and tourism

 The Mendips are home to a wide range of outdoor sports and leisure activities, including hunting, caving, climbing, and abseiling.
 The rich variety of fauna and flora also makes it attractive for hillwalking and those interested in natural history.

+Mendip Activity Centre

+Mendip Activity Centre is set in the Mendip Hills and is one of the largest outdoor activity centres in the South West.
+It is a key part of the local tourism community bringing significant revenue and visitor numbers each year, welcoming 10,000s of visitors.
+They have a thriving outdoor education program with schools, delivering school residentials.
+Families and individuals take part in activities including skiing and snowboarding, climbing and abseiling, kayaking and paddle boarding, caving, archery, air rifle, tobogganing and disc golf.
+Their pop-up campsite, Mendip Basecamp, opened to the public in 2020 and in 2023 was named Gold Campsite at the Bristol, Bath and Somerset Tourism Awards.